 But more importantly, our members achieve.
 They overcome adversity, find work-arounds and creative solutions to achieve.
 And for some, they will achieve their dreams.

 Alan has been President since 2015.
 Prior to this he was on the committee.
 Alan is a member of the dsport wheelchair rugby team and has also represented us in wheelchair basketball.
 Alan works for Laura Fergusson Trust providing support for disabled members of our community.

 Denise has been on our committee for a number of years and brings the perspective of a parent and sport volunteer.
 Denise is a Boccia ramp assistant to her son and has helped manage our travelling Boccia team.

 Ross's son is an aspiring field athlete with the New Zealand silver fern firmly in his sights.
-Ross is also new to our committee and brings business and sport govenance exoerience to the table.
+Ross has taken over financial responsibility for the committee and brings business and sport govenance experience to the table.
 Ross is a qualified Athletics NZ official.

 022 620 9763